 By Mail: Send checks to: The Doug Flutie, Jr. Foundation for Autism Specify “In Memory of Josephine Gay” on the check.
 Mailing address: The Doug Flutie, Jr. Foundation for Autism PO Box 767 Framingham, MA 01701

 PBS provided the following silent tribute to the victims of the Sandy Brook shooting.
 The children are listed in alphabetical order and Josephine Grace Gay is the 4th child pictured in this presentation.

 Josephine Grace Gay will be added today to the Autism Light Memorial Roll and also to the page of those with autism.
+Josephine Grace Gay also has a page on the Autism Rest blog.
 Bob and Michele Gray explained how they cope with such a tragic loss of a young child, "Although our family is devastated, we are deeply comforted in the knowledge that she is no longer scared or hurting and rests in the arms of our Savior, Jesus Christ.
 It is through His sufficient grace that we are able to get through this (Source)."

 As the autism community ponders the loss of this autistic child, may those of us left be inspired to be more dedicated, to be more faithful, and to be more diligent in being advocates and light for autism.
 Rest in peace Josephine.